 4. Licenses and Insurance

 Roofers should be licensed, insured, and bonded.
 In addition to your project being done to industry standards, this protects you from liability in case the roofer damages any property or causes injury while doing their job.
 Any contractor that’s going to work on your home should be professional enough to carry these credentials and will more than likely mention them themselves during the interview process.
 If you’re hiring a contractor to do commercial work, such as on a business or school, there should be separate requirements.
 However, roofers for commercial and residential properties should both have the appropriate licenses and insurance for their projects.
+You can call them anytime if you need their service.

 5. Get A Few Quotes